 Henry Cavill did not do any weight training for his preparation for this film.
-His physique was achieved though a a tabata style training regime consisting of only body weight exercises.
-This training methodology was chosen because the goal was to not put on much mass but to develop a very lean, highly defined physique.
+His physique was achieved through a tabata-style training regiment, consisting of only body weight exercises.
+This training methodology was chosen, because the goal was to not put on much mass, but to develop a very lean, highly defined physique.

-Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack", not a "six pack", he could have very little body fat on his body and that his wardrobe would be very revealing.
-Cavill trained for six months and developed his abdominal muscles into a full "eight pack" which was then displayed throughout the movie in numerous shirtless scenes.
-He brought down his body fat percentage to 6%, which he subsequently maintained throughout the shoot.
+Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack", not a "six pack".
+He could have very little body fat on his body because his wardrobe would be very revealing.
+Cavill trained for six months and developed his abdominal muscles into a full "eight pack", which was then displayed throughout the movie in numerous shirtless scenes.
+He brought down his body fat percentage to six percent, which he subsequently maintained throughout the shoot.

-Henry Cavill said he felt very stressed out leading up to filming of his shirtless scenes for the movie.
-He would wake up every morning and look into the mirror and think "Can I still see the veins in my abs".
-He said he did look good enough but felt a lot of pressure because he wanted to completely deliver on the shape his director had asked for (a full eight-pack of abs).
+Henry Cavill said he felt very stressed out leading up to the filming of his shirtless scenes for the movie.
+He would wake up every morning and look into the mirror and think "Can I still see the veins in my abs?"
+He said he did look good enough but felt a lot of pressure because he wanted to completely deliver on the shape Tarsem Singh had asked for (a full eight-pack of abs).

-The filmmakers state that they chose to change many aspects of the ancient Greek stories to reflect the fact that the Greeks themselves often revised their mythology to conform to new ideas and knowledge.
-One aspect of this film which is specifically addressed in the special features is having Zeus and Poseidon appear as young men rather than old men.
+The filmmakers stated that they chose to change many aspects of the ancient Greek stories to reflect the fact that the Greeks themselves often revised their mythology to conform to new ideas and knowledge.
+One aspect of this film, which is specifically addressed in the special features, is having Zeus and Poseidon appear as young men rather than old men.

-When he was editing the film, Tarsem Singh would set his action to a guide track from the TV mini-series The Pillars of the Earth (2010).
-He felt that that score seemed to blend in very well with his vision so, when it came to choosing a composer for Immortals, Trevor Morris was the natural choice.
+When he was editing the film, Tarsem Singh would set his action to a guide track from the television miniseries The Pillars of the Earth (2010).
+He felt that that score seemed to blend in very well with his vision, so when it came to choosing a composer for Immortals (2011), Trevor Morris was the natural choice.

 The trivia items below may give away important plot points.

 The story is very loosely based on Greek mythology, combining elements of various myths.
 In the myths, Theseus was King of Athens (the capital of Greece) and (in some versions) a son of Poseidon (Greek god of sea and Zeus' brother), although his legal father was King Aegeus of Athens (namesake of the Aegean Sea).
-Theseus killed the Minotaur (a creature with the body of a man and a head of a bull imprisoned in a labyrinth, depicted here as a man with a helmet made of wires and horns) with the help of princess Ariadne whom he later married.
-Hyperion is from a different myth, and was the name of one of the 12 Titans.
-There were only 12 titans in the myths and they were immortal and unkillable.
-There was a war in the heavens and the Titans lost.
-Zeus then threw them into Tartarus, which is represented as a mountain in the movie, but in the old myths was a cave at the center of the Earth with minor similarities to Hell, to be imprisoned for all eternity.
-Epirus Bow doesn't exist in any mythology, but it might be inspired by the bow of Heracles aka Hercules which was used by the Greeks to defeat Troy in the great war.
+Theseus killed the Minotaur (a creature with the body of a man and a head of a bull imprisoned in a labyrinth, depicted here as a man with a helmet made of wires and horns) with the help of Princess Ariadne, whom he later married.
+Hyperion is from a different myth, and was the name of one of the twelve Titans.
+There were only twelve Titans in the myths, and they were immortal and unkillable.
+There was a war in the heavens, and the Titans lost.
+Zeus then threw them into Tartarus, which is represented as a mountain in the movie, but in the old myths, was a cave at the center of the Earth with minor similarities to Hell, to be imprisoned for all eternity.
+Epirus Bow doesn't exist in any mythology, but it might be inspired by the bow of Heracles, a.k.a.
+Hercules, which was used by the Greeks to defeat Troy in the great war.
 (Epirus was a Greek kingdom in what is now Albania, and was home to King Pyrrhus of "pyrrhic victory" fame.)
-The movie's version of Theseus might be partially inspired by Heracles aka Hercules, a son of Zeus who was the only hero to ascend to Olympus to rule with the Gods.
+The movie's version of Theseus might be partially inspired by Heracles, a.k.a.
+Hercules, a son of Zeus who was the only hero to ascend to Olympus to rule with the Gods.
 Phaedra was the sister of Princess Ariadne, and the second wife to Theseus.
 She was not a seer.
 Acamas was the son of Phaedra and Theseus, but wasn't a seer either.
-Theseus was murdered in his old age, but not in a battle and he did not ascend.
+Theseus was murdered in his old age, but not in a battle, and he did not ascend.
 Hoplite was the ancient Greek title for soldiers in ancient Greek states.
-Heraklion is a capital of the Greek island of Crete and there were never any military formations with that title.
+Heraklion is a capital of the Greek island of Crete, and there were never any military formations with that title.
 In the Theseus story, Crete had its capital at Knossos, and its ruler was cruel King Minos (father of Ariadne and Phaedra), who was the basis for the movie's Hyperion.
 Sibyl was the ancient Roman title for prophetesses.
-There were twelve Olympian gods and goddesses and they were immortal and unkillable as well.
+There were twelve Olympian gods and goddesses, and they were immortal and unkillable as well.